Close

 A quick vocabulary lesson

-Here are some terms you’ll need to know:
+Here are some key terms you’ll hear throughout your military career:

-• Insignia: Insignia on service members’ uniforms can represent rank, rate or designator.
-It may include various emblems such as chevrons, bars, oak leaves or stars.
-Typically, service members wear insignia on the shoulder or collar of their uniform, but stripes on a uniform sleeve often represents years of service.
+Insignia: Insignia on service members’ uniforms can represent rank, rate or designator.
+These symbols may include chevrons, bars, oak leaves or stars.
+Insignia typically appear on the shoulder or collar, while stripes on a uniform sleeve often represent years of service.

 Who wears what and why